-- [1] Cinemas owned and operated through consolidated, but not wholly owned subsidiaries. - [2] Cinemas owned and operated through unconsolidated subsidiaries.
-[3] Cinemas in which we have no ownership interest, but which are operated by us under management agreements.
-[4] 33.3% unincorporated joint venture interest. - [4] 33.3% unincorporated joint venture interests.
+Cinemas owned and operated through consolidated, but not wholly owned subsidiaries.
+Cinemas owned and operated through unconsolidated associates.
+Cinemas in which we have no ownership interest, but which are operated by us under management agreements.
+Sing of the substrate of the substrate interest.
+Sing of the substrate of the substrate interest.

+[5] 50% unincorporated joint venture interest.